Jamon Del Pais

 As a teenager in Maryland, he began working in food service to finance his college education.
 After moving to South Carolina, Uriarte soon traded in his textbooks to pursue his passion for culinary arts.
 Honing his skills through hands-on experience in Columbia-area restaurants, his determination and talent earned him positions at renowned establishments like Motor Supply Co. and later as the executive chef at Hendrix.

-Javier's culinary journey recently culminated with the opening of his own restaurant, Ratio, a tapas concept where guests can sample a variety of small plates, each designed to introduce them to the vibrant and diverse flavors of Peruvian cuisine.
+A milestone in Javier’s culinary journey came with the opening of his previous restaurant, Ratio, where guests experienced the vibrant and diverse flavors of Peruvian cuisine through a tapas-style menu of thoughtfully crafted small plates.

-“The name ‘Ratio’ comes from a book I read that emphasized focusing on the basics.
-For us, it means balancing the perfect ratio of food per guest per visit, along with good lighting, music and service.
-Every small aspect contributes to the overall dining experience, creating the perfect ratio,” he explains.
+“The name ‘Ratio’ came from a book I read that emphasized focusing on the basics.
+For us, it meant balancing the perfect ratio of food per guest per visit, along with good lighting, music and service.
+Every small aspect contributed to the overall dining experience, creating the perfect ratio,” he explains.

-“We encourage guests to try multiple small plates,” he says.
-“It helps them understand our concept and the flavors of Peruvian cuisine without having to commit to a large, unfamiliar dish.”
+“We encouraged guests to try multiple small plates,” he says.
+“It helped them understand our concept and the flavors of Peruvian cuisine without having to commit to a large, unfamiliar dish.”

-When it comes to creating Ratio’s menu, Javier and his team challenge themselves to create dishes that showcase Peruvian food, with its rich tapestry of traditions and significant Asian influences, while still eliciting a sense of familiarity.
+When it came to creating Ratio’s menu, Javier and his team challenged themselves to create dishes that showcased Peruvian food, with its rich tapestry of traditions and significant Asian influences, while still eliciting a sense of familiarity.

 “Comfort food, for me, is about memories and relatability,” he says.
 “I think food is an international language.
 If there's something we can make that helps people relate to it and not be afraid to try it, we will do that.
 There are many things that can cohesively work together to make a dish.”

-The dishes he creates often blend Southern and Peruvian elements, like chicken pot pie empanadas, while more traditional Peruvian flavors are found in dishes like ceviche—a marinated raw fish dish with lime, ginger, celery and garlic—and papas bravas, a dish of crisp fried potatoes topped with aji verde, chili oil and cilantro.
-By embracing these cultural elements, Javier invites guests to appreciate the depth of Peruvian cuisine.
+Many of the dishes at Ratio blended Southern and Peruvian elements, like chicken pot pie empanadas, while more traditional flavors were reflected in staples such as ceviche—a marinated raw fish dish with lime, ginger, celery, and garlic—and papas bravas, crisp fried potatoes topped with aji verde, chili oil, and cilantro.
+By embracing these cultural elements, guests were invited to appreciate the depth of Peruvian cuisine.

-“This town has taught me to challenge myself to make Peruvian food that is also comfort food so that people can experience a new culture but at the same time, not be afraid to try something new,” he explains.
-“I think they’re surprised by how much flavor is in every dish.
-They’re intrigued by what we’re doing here.
-We change the menu often enough that we try to push ourselves to do new things and create new items.”
+“This town taught me to challenge myself to make Peruvian food that was also comfort food, so people could experience a new culture but at the same time, not be afraid to try something new,” he explained.
+“I think they were surprised by how much flavor was in every dish.
+They were intrigued by what we were doing.
+We changed the menu often to push ourselves creatively and keep things fresh.”

-Although Javier has worked with farmers since opening Ratio, being located outside of downtown Columbia has made it challenging to maintain those relationships.
+Although Javier worked with farmers after opening Ratio, being located outside of downtown Columbia made it challenging to maintain those relationships.

 “More farmers go downtown because there are more restaurants there,” he explains.
 “When we first opened, we worked with some farmers, but unfortunately, we were too out of the way for them to keep coming here.”

-However, thanks in part to his status as a South Carolina Chef Ambassador, Javier is now connecting with more local farmers.
+However, thanks in part to his role as a South Carolina Chef Ambassador, Javier has found new ways to connect with local growers.

 “I was asking at Bushels and Bags if there are any other farmers around town that have different products, and that I’d love to meet them, but I don’t know how to get in contact with them,” he says.
 “They gave a me a few numbers to call, and one of them was Brad’s.”